-It is also important to know that you are not alone.
+Know that you are not alone.
 For perspective, read a great article on Time Management, at GradResources.org.
-If you are a dissertator, consider participating in Dissertation Bootcamp, hosted by the Graduate School each summer.
+If you are a dissertator, consider participating in Dissertation Writing Camp, hosted by the Graduate School each summer.
 You might also benefit from UW-Health’s online resources on stress and time management helpful

 Taking advantage of learning support systems on campus

 One of the benefits of a huge campus like UW-Madison is the vast number of support systems, which ensure that all students receive the help they need, grad students included.

 Think GUTS is just for undergrads?
 Think again.
 The Greater University Tutoring Service (GUTS) gladly serves grad students in its Study Skills program, which will help you address problems like time management, note-taking, and concentration.
 Grad students use this service for tutoring in 100-300 level statistics, chemistry, math, economics, and foreign languages, as well as conversational English for international students.